Nonprofit Business Model

 5) Restructuring the NPO service contract evaluation metrics (to include public incentives for delivering targeted outcomes,..i.e., referrals, etc.).

 At this current point the above solutions are beyond reach but they shouldn’t be.
-Many professionals working in the NPO industry(s) recognize and value the mechanisms that support both the agency and the customer; the challenge is to get NPO’s and the public oversight mechanisms to also recognize the employee.
+Many professionals working in the NPO industry(s) recognize the mechanisms that support both the agency and the customer.
+The challenge is to get NPO’s and the public oversight mechanisms to also recognize the employee.

 An Argument for Changing the Model

-It would be rare in the current framework for an existing and satisfied customer to complain that the employees delivering their services, etc., are paid too much.
+In the current framework, it would be rare for an existing and satisfied customer to complain.
+They are generally content with the employees delivering their services.
+They would not likely argue that these employees, etc., are paid too much.
 They recognize the value of their services.
-This is more likely to occur when tax increases are proposed (that would affect non-customers) and when a potential customer is denied NPO services due to inadequate financial resources (or “slots” being available).
+This is more likely to occur with proposed tax increases.
+These increases would affect non-customers.
+It may also occur when a potential customer is denied NPO services due to inadequate financial resources.
+Another reason could be when “slots” are not available.

 When you take care of your employee you are also helping to take care of the customer.
 Everyone wins.
-This well-known fact, often dismissed or invalidated in the nonprofit business model (often through omission), must first change if the possibility of NPO’s to join competitive processes, practices, and systems is to be realized.
+This well-known fact is often dismissed or invalidated in the nonprofit business model.
+This often occurs through omission.
+This must first change to allow NPO’s to join competitive processes, practices, and systems.

 Travis Barker, MPA GCPM